A lot of people ask me how I came to be involved in jiu-jitsu. This is my journey into martial arts as best as I can remember it.

 Soon I was receiving many emails per week, and I realized that some people enjoyed the way I wrote about jiu-jitsu.
 I kept getting requests to write a book on jiu-jitsu, but as I was training and competing I didn’t have the time or energy to devote to the project.
 Now that I finally have some extra time on my hands, I’ve begun work on the book, which will be published in 2011.

 It’s been a long, wild ride.
-I’m interested to see where else this journey takes me.
+I’m interested to see where else this journey into martial arts takes me.

 I’d love to hear your stories.